Photo by Carolina on Unsplash

 --

-So why is it so hard to let go?
-Maybe it’s the fear of losing a part of ourselves.
-Maybe it’s the fear of confronting the emptiness and loneliness, or maybe it’s the fear of sailing into uncharted territory without anything to guide us.
+So why is it so difficult to let go?
+Maybe because we’re afraid of losing part of ourselves.
+Perhaps it’s fear of emptiness and isolation or perhaps it’s fear of going off into unchartered territory without guidance.

-So, how do we find the courage to let go?
-It begins with self awareness.
-With a willingness to confront the pack the parts of ourselves that longs to step out.
-Create room for fresh beginnings.
-Embrace life’s current.
-Take a look at yourself and ask the following questions: What no longer serves me?
+How then do we learn to have the courage to let go?
+Start with recognizing yourself.
+So, try and face our inner pack leader who is willing to step out.
+Allow for new starts.
+Accept life’s current.
+Take a good look at yourself and ask: What no longer serves me?
 What ways have it on my heart?
 What do I stand to gain by letting go?

 Remember, letting go doesn’t imply weakness.
 It’s signifies courage, the power to relinquish what no longer supports us and welcome the Internet opportunities that lie ahead.